danmackinlay/pattern_machine/README.md

 Probabilistic underpinnings:
 -----------------------------

+* Here is one serious problem: The model I fit does NOT reflect that fact that the note SPAN changes, and thereby the baseline likelihood does too - but 4 octaves of potential notes is more options that 2 octaves; and I only ever choose ONE note
 * this naive markov model still has lots of hairy bits.
 Questions:
   * can I get a better "base" point for my notes? e.g. choosing a "key"
   * can I somehow condition on more "control" variables?